The Book 4th edition

 and storms do occur, we cannot duplicate them under laboratory

 conditions.
-Case studies too are important to scientific
+Case studies, too, are important to the scientific

 method.
 As long as there is strict adherence to scientific